-Andreotti, Giulio (jēōˈlēō änˌdrāätē) [key], 1919–, Italian political leader.
-A member of the Christian Democratic party, Andreotti held a variety of ministerial posts throughout the 1950s and 60s and first served as premier in 1972–73.
-He subsequently held the premiership again (1976–79), was minister for foreign affairs (1983–89), and returned for a third period as premier (1989–91).
-In 1993, he was investigated for corruption and accused of protecting the Mafia.
+Andreotti, Giulio (jēōˈlēō änˌdrāätē) [key], 1919–2013, Italian political leader.
+A leading member of the Christian Democratic party, Andreotti held a variety of ministerial posts throughout the 1950s and 60s and first served as premier in 1972–73.
+He subsequently held the premiership again (1976–79), was minister for foreign affairs (1983–89), and served for a third period as premier (1989–91).
+In 1993 he was investigated for corruption and accused of protecting the Mafia.
 Indicted in 1995, he also went to trial in 1996 for ordering the murder of a journalist said to have incriminating information.
-In 1999, he was acquitted of both sets of charges, a decision that ultimately was upheld on appeal.
+He was acquitted of both sets of charges in 1999.
+While Andreotti undoubtedly played an important role in transforming Italy from a defeated and poverty-ridden postwar nation into a wealthy and industrialized modern European power, he also helped to create a system of cronyism that led to widespread Italian corruption.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.